benphilip1991/del-container/README.md

 ```
 // Sample - setAppId accepts the id injected by the container
-// and then uses it later
+// which is then used later
 function setAppId(appId) {
     this.appId = appId;
     initApp();